Logic-Xcution/Kickoff-To-Open-Source/README.md

 So, here's a practise environment for your first contribution :D

+Also, you can see the presentation slides of `Kickoff To Opensource` here: [madhavbahl.tech/opensource/](madhavbahl.tech/opensource/)

 ## Let's Start!

 ## STEP 1: Find The Project You Want To Contribute To